Compare and RecycleSanta hat

 You Keep Running Out Of Storage

 That annoying notification telling you you’ve run out of storage starting to bug you?
-Well, it may be time to purchase more storage or offload the data from your phone onto cloud storage solution.
-Other options include buying a new phone or if your phone has a slot for a microSD card consider using that.
+Well, it may be time to purchase more storage or offload the data from your phone onto a cloud storage solution.
+Other options include buying a new phone or using a microSD card (if your phone has a slot).

 Poor Battery Life